The Best Wall Oven Reviews for 2020

 Light Wall ovens

 This is primarily used in GE’s Advantium line.
 It is a very new technology that combines the effectiveness of a standard convection oven with the radiant heat products by halogen bulbs which gives your food a microwave boost.
-The end result is food that is cooked extremely quickly while steel keeping in most of its moisture.
+The result is food that is cooked extremely quickly while still keeping in most of its moisture.

 Wall Oven Configurations